elevata-labs/elevata/docs/tests.md

 ## Skipped SQL Preview Tests

-Files under `test_sql_preview_*` are **template tests** for your future SQL Preview pipeline.
+Files under `test_sql_preview_*` are **template tests** for the future SQL Preview pipeline.
-They describe expected output patterns but are **currently skipped** until your preview or renderer implementation is complete.
+They describe expected output patterns but are **currently skipped** until the preview or renderer implementation is complete.

 To activate them later:

 1. Implement your SQL preview renderer (e.g. `build_preview_sql()` in `preview.py`).
 2. Update the import paths in the test files.
 3. Remove the `@pytest.mark.skip` decorators.

 Example command once wired: